-What Is Monoclonal Antibody Therapy & Who Is Eligible to Receive It?Jan.
-13, 2021 - Katie McCallum
+What Is Monoclonal Antibody Therapy & Who Is Eligible to Receive It?Aug.
+20, 2021 - Katie McCallum

 When the pandemic first began, no specific treatment for COVID-19 existed.
-This past November, however, the FDA granted Emergency Use Authorization (EUA) for two new COVID-19 treatments, both of which are monoclonal antibody therapies.
+Since this time, however, the FDA has granted Emergency Use Authorization (EUA) to several monoclonal antibody therapies as a treatment for COVID-19.

 "For the first eight months of the pandemic, there was very little that clinicians could do for those who tested positive for COVID-19 but did not require hospitalization — beyond taking a wait-and-see approach, explains Dr. Howard J. Huang, medical director of the Houston Methodist Lung Transplant Center.
 "If a person's symptoms became severe, we could at that point manage and treat the resulting complications via oxygen therapy and other methods.
-But, the ideal scenario is to prevent severe symptoms from ever developing in the first place.
-With these new monoclonal antibody therapies, we now have a way to do that for certain patients at increased risk for developing severe disease."
+But, the ideal scenario is to prevent severe symptoms from ever developing in the first place."

 How does monoclonal antibody therapy work?

-Dr. Huang: Monoclonal antibody (mAb) therapy, also called monoclonal antibody infusion treatment, is a new way of treating COVID-19 for individuals who have tested positive for the virus and are at high risk for developing severe illness.
+Dr. Huang: Monoclonal antibody (mAb) therapy, also called monoclonal antibody infusion treatment, is a way of treating COVID-19.
 The goal of this therapy is to help prevent hospitalizations, reduce viral loads and lessen symptom severity.

 Who is eligible to receive monoclonal antibody therapy?